 In June of 2019, the Grand Ole Opry instroduced a new custom-built theater that opened Backstage Tours with music, state-of-the-art special effects, 3D film images, and priceless archival footage.

 In March of 2020, the COVID-19 pandemic caused many businesses deemed “non-essential” by state and local governments across the country to be forced to close and conduct as much business as possible strictly online.
 The Grand Ole Opry made the tough decision to cancel their live shows, but quickly launched a livestream event in a historic moment in Opry history with the Saturday Night Grand Ole Opry.
 The Opry remained true to its roots as a live, weekly broadcast show, albeit without an audience.
 The show continues to broadcast live to homes across the world on WSM Radio, Circle TV, and the WSM website, keeping the Opry tradition unbroken.

 Saturday night, October 30th, 2021 marked a significant milestone in Opry history, when the Grand Ole Opry presented and aired its 5,000th show.

-Over the course of the Opry’s history, there have been over 200 artists and groups who have been Grand Ole Opry members, 66 of which are still active.
-As of March 2021, the oldest living Opry member is Jesse McReynolds (born 1929), half of the bluegrass duo of Jim & Jesse, with the youngest member being Kelsea Ballerini (born 1993).
+Over the course of the Opry’s history, there have been over 200 artists and groups who have been Grand Ole Opry members, 70 of which are still active.
+As of September 2023, the oldest living Opry member is Buck White (born 1930), of The Whites, and with the youngest member being Lauren Alaina (born 1994).